charmplusplus/charm4py/docs/running.rst

 The charmrun option ``+pN`` specifies how many processors to run the program with.
 It will launch one process per processor.

-Charmpy programs accept the `same command-line parameters`_ as Charm++.
+CharmPy programs accept the `same command-line parameters`_ as Charm++.

-charmrun can also be used to launch a program on `a network of workstations`_.
+charmrun can also be used to launch a program on `a network of computers`_.

-.. _a network of workstations: http://charm.cs.illinois.edu/manuals/html/charm++/C.html#SECTION05330000000000000000
+.. _a network of computers: http://charm.cs.illinois.edu/manuals/html/charm++/C.html#SECTION05330000000000000000

 .. _same command-line parameters: http://charm.cs.illinois.edu/manuals/html/charm++/C.html